 The gospel doesn’t just secure our salvation, it secures our satisfaction, freeing us from the idolatry of work.
 When you trust in Jesus, you are reconciled to God, which means you have found ultimate meaning in God.
 Your ultimate source of joy is not in what you do, but in Who you know.
 Your identity is not in your job but in Jesus Christ.

 Will you experience frustration, discouragement, and despair at work?
 Sure you will.
 It’s the reality of work in a sinful world.
 But just as soon as you do, those realities will remind you that your work is not your source of meaning, not your source of joy, not your source of satisfaction, not your identity.
 Jesus is, and He alone can provide all that the greatest needs and desires of your soul.
 So let frustration in your work drive you to satisfaction in Jesus.

-3. The gospel secures our significance, freeing us from idleness in work.
+3. The gospel frees us from idleness in work.

 Finally, Jesus infused significance, meaning, and purpose into all we do, including even the most menial tasks and jobs.
-Your work is pointless in this world, if this world is all there is.
+Your work is pointless in this world if this world is all there is.
 But there’s more to it.
 There is a God who loves you and has designed you and your work for His glory, and Christ has made a way for you to experience His eternal purpose in your day-to-day work.
+He wants you to rest in Jesus.
 So what does this mean for your life on Monday morning?
 Here are four simple encouragements:

 - Work diligently to display the character of God.

 - Work diligently to advance the mission of God.

 - Prioritize God-glorifying rest over the course of every week.